rbellido-ut/dotfiles/README.md

-This is a colletion of my config files that I have setup for vim and various programs I use in Linux.
+This is a colletion of my config files for my dev environment